narayanwaraich/pustak/server/learnings.md

 ###	[TS2339: Property '' does not exist on type 'Request<ParamsDictionary>'.](https://stackoverflow.com/a/70628704/1844139)
 >Error when trying to extend the Request interface from the package express to add some custom properties.

+###   node:test or Jest don't support ESM by default, but Vitest does